-- 1. ACT Government to become a national leader in participatory governance - 2. mutual trust, respect and increased cooperation in decision-making between the ACT Government and the ACT public - 3. sufficient resourcing of a Community Engagement Unit to ensure the comprehensive coordination of engagement between the community and ACT Government agencies - 4. to ensure that community engagement processes take account of commitments made by government about engagement, such as the 2012 ACT Social Compact.
-Such processes should be adequately and appropriately resourced and include appropriate timeframes for engagement - 5. incentives for ACT Government agencies to demonstrate excellence in community engagement activities

-- 6. to update the Community Engagement Manual to include deliberative democratic processes, and to extend the training of ACT Government officers in effective use of the Community Engagement Manual - 7. implementation of participatory democratic mechanisms for prioritising and spending of public funds - 8. appropriate resourcing allocated to ensuring the community is well informed about government and community projects and activities in the ACT - 9. full participation of people and community organisations in public debate without fear of negative repercussions from the ACT Government and employers - 10. consistent, active measures to engage all members of the ACT's diverse communities in participatory and community engagement processes, with genuine opportunities for all people affected by outcomes to be involved in community engagement activities - 11. the scale of community engagement processes to match the potential impact of ACT Government legislation, policies and programs, and community engagement processes to reach people likely to be affected by legislation, policies and programs - 12. appropriately resourced processes to inform the community about the outcomes of the processes in which they participate, including reasons for accepting or rejecting community recommendations.
+- 5. the provision of accessibility measures including translation services, targeted payment for time, physical access supports and online participation options to be a standard feature of all government consultation processes - to ensure that community engagement processes take account of commitments made by government about engagement, such as the 2012 ACT Social Compact.
+Such processes should be adequately and appropriately resourced and include appropriate timeframes for engagement - 7. incentives for ACT Government agencies to demonstrate excellence in community engagement activities - 8. to ensure that all relevant ACT Government officers are appropriately trained in deliberative democratic processes - 9. implementation of participatory democratic mechanisms such as allowing communities to allocate certain spending of public funds - 10. appropriate resourcing allocated to ensuring the community is well informed about government and community projects and activities in the ACT - 11. full participation of people and community organisations in public debate without fear of negative repercussions from the ACT Government and employers - 12. the scale of community engagement processes to match the potential impact of ACT Government legislation, policies and programs, and community engagement processes to reach people likely to be affected by legislation, policies and programs - 13. appropriately resourced processes to inform the community about the outcomes of the processes in which they participate, including reasons for accepting or rejecting community recommendations.